aragon/hack/docs/os-3-ref.md

 ### 1.2 Architecture: Kernel and apps

-An organization or protocol that is built with aragonOS is composed by a set of smart contracts of two types:
+An organization or protocol that is built with aragonOS is composed of two types of smart contracts:

-- **Kernel:** it is at the core of every organization, there is only one instance of it per organization.
-It manages one very important mapping to keep track of the different *base contract* address depending on the application, registered apps in the kernel (such as the ACL) or the kernel’s own *base contract*.
+- **Kernel:** The kernel is at the core of every organization and there is only one instance of it per organization.
+It manages a very important mapping of *base contract* addresses of each application registered in the kernel (such as the ACL) or the kernel’s own *base contract*.
-- **Apps:** are contracts that rely on use the kernel for their upgradeability and access control.
-Apps don’t need to implement any of those as they occur directly in the Kernel or ACL.
+- **Apps:** Apps are contracts that rely on the kernel for their upgradeability and access control.

 ### 1.3 Design philosophy

-The design philosophy we use when developing Aragon apps is very similar to the UNIX philosophy, we try to architect them to do one thing and one thing well, and to respect and implement the few aragonOS interfaces so that they play nicely with the rest of the ecosystem.
+The design philosophy we use when developing Aragon apps is very similar to the UNIX philosophy: we try to architect them to do one thing and one thing well, and to respect and implement the few aragonOS interfaces so that they play nicely with the rest of the ecosystem.

 This results in purely technical benefits such as testability, but it is also very powerful when apps are combined and the output of one app becomes the input of an other one (forwarders resemble UNIX pipes in some way).